 The diversity of programming engages today’s learners and prepares students for success in secondary school and beyond.
 Students emerge with 21st Century transferable skills and the knowledge to become life long learners.

 STEAM is Science, Technology, Engineering, Art & Mathematics, and Western is one of the leading examples of STEAM education in action.
 In addition to offering all the Science and Math courses that TDSB schools provide, Western has specialized program areas and courses like Engineering Robotics, The Design Studio and eleven strands of Technological & Arts Education that add valuable real-life practical experiences to all students’ academic studies, preparing them for a world where STEAM is an ever-increasing priority.
 Whether students are destined for University, College, an Apprenticeship, or the Workplace, Western allows students to experience the hands-on application of their knowledge right in high school, before they have to make the intellectual, financial, and emotional commitment to postsecondary studies and careers.

 Opportunities for academic, social and personal enrichment will be provided to all Western students through their courses, SHSMs and extracurricular activities.

 What is Gifted @ Western?

 The Gifted Program fosters critical thinking, academic challenge, cross-curricular collaboration, and community leadership.
-Students enhance their intellectual growth and social development through cooperative inquiry, specialized courses and technological exploration in an environment that fosters creativity and nurtures curiosity.
-Involvement in diverse learning situations and groups prepares students for exemplary achievement at the post-secondary level.
+Students enhance their intellectual growth and social development through cooperative inquiry, project based learning and technological exploration in an environment that fosters creativity and nurtures curiosity.
+Involvement in diverse learning situations prepares students for exemplary achievement at the post-secondary level.
 Students emerge from the program with well-rounded and real world skills and knowledge.